 This is part of the Bachelor of International Tourism Management.

-In Year 1, you complete eight papers that provide a comprehensive awareness of tourism as an industry and its role in New Zealand and around the world.
+In Year 1, you complete eight courses that provide a comprehensive awareness of tourism as an industry and its role in New Zealand and around the world.

-You’ll automatically be pre-enrolled in your first-year papers, which include three recommended elective papers.
+You’ll automatically be pre-enrolled in your first-year courses, which include three recommended elective courses.
 In Semester 1, you’ll have the opportunity to choose another elective if you prefer.

-You also need to complete additional papers in your second and third year to make up the total of 360 points you need for your degree.
+You also need to complete additional courses in your second and third year to make up the total of 360 points you need for your degree.
 You can do this by:

 You can talk to us about which option is best for you.
 You don’t need to make this choice until you're at AUT.